 The sign industry is like any, it’s full of characters: some good, some fascinating, and some best enjoyed from a distance.
-It’s important to know what kind of characters you’re dealing with when you’re looking for a company to handle your signage.
+It’s important to know what kind of characters you’re dealing with when you’re looking for a company, like that Sign Company in Doral FL, to handle your signage.
 While there’s always outliers and surprises, most sign companies fall into one of 6 general categories.

 The Hungry Entrepreneur